yosiat/panko_serializer/docs/docs/associations.md

 })
 ```

-Let's disect `only` option we passed -
+Let's dissect `only` option we passed -
 * `instance` - list of attributes (and associations) we want to serializer for current instance of the serializer, in this case - `PostSerializer`.
 * `author`, `comments` - here we specify the list of attributes we want to serialize for each association.